Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 STEP 2.
 Request for Oral Examination for a Doctoral Dissertation Defence (No Less than 8 Weeks)

-A completed package for Requesting an Oral Examination for dissertation consists of the following 9 items that must be checked off/ completed to submit this form to the Office of Graduate Programs.
+A completed package for Requesting an Oral Examination for dissertation consists of the following 10 items that must be checked off/completed to submit this form to the Office of Graduate Programs.
 Any incomplete requests WILL be returned back to the Supervisor.
 Please check to ensure you have all the completed steps completed.

 GR 362: Nomination of a PhD External Examiner, with Office of Graduate Programs email approval attached to the form.

-An email from Supervisor stating that the External Examiner has accepted the unofficial invitation from Supervisor and is available on the proposed date - attending in person.
+An email from Supervisor stating that the External Examiner has accepted the unofficial invitation from Supervisor and is available on the proposed date - attending in person or via BlueJeans Video Conferencing.
+Please note that the Office of Graduate Programs is NOT responsible for any costs incurred if the External Examiner attends the defence in person.

-Required hard copies of dissertation to be handed in, as well as an Electronic copy of dissertation.
+Required hard copies of dissertation to be handed in, as well as an Electronic PDF copy of dissertation to email@example.com

-A final copy of the PPT (powerpoint presentation) must be submitted at least two working days, prior to the date of defence.
+A final copy of the PPT (powerpoint presentation) must be submitted at least three working days, prior to the date of defence to firstname.lastname@example.org

 STUDENT'S DEFENCE BOOKLET (For the student to create)